Arthur C. Clarke: 2010: Odyssey Two

 In 1982, Clarke continued the 2001 epic with a sequel, 2010: Odyssey Two.
 This novel was also made into a film, 2010, directed by Peter Hyams for release in 1984.
 Because of the political environment in America in the 1980s, the film presents a Cold War theme, with the looming tensions of nuclear warfare not featured in the novel.
 The film was not considered to be as revolutionary or artistic as 2001, but the reviews were still positive.

 Clarke's email correspondence with Hyams was published in 1984.
 Titled The Odyssey File: The Making of 2010, and co-authored with Hyams, it illustrates his fascination with the then-pioneering medium of email and its use for them to communicate on an almost daily basis at the time of planning and production of the film while living on opposite sides of the world.
-The book also included Clarke's personal list of the best science-fiction films ever made.
+The book also included Clarke's personal list of the best science fiction films ever made.

 Clarke appeared in the film, first as the man feeding the pigeons while Dr. Heywood Floyd is engaged in a conversation in front of the White House.
 Later, in the hospital scene with David Bowman's mother, an image of the cover of Time portrays Clarke as the American President and Kubrick as the Soviet Premier.

 Rendezvous with Rama

+In 1996, Sierra Entertainment created Rama as a point and click adventure game in the style of Myst.
+Along with highly detailed graphics, Arthur C. Clarke also appeared in the game as the guide for the player.
+This game featured details from Rendezvous with Rama and characters from the Rama II novel.